-I had only jumped out from the van in Višegrad in Republika Srpska when I got to know that the town’s only hotel (Hotel Višegrad, ca. 40€) was closed for renovation.
+I had only just jumped out of the van in Višegrad in Republika Srpska when I got to know that the town’s only hotel (Hotel Višegrad, ca. 40€) was closed for renovation.
 There were also no more vans leaving the small town that evening.
 A very interesting problem indeed, but not one that had ever scared me.

-Lucky as I was the food was delicious and he kept on talking.
-Not many foreigners in the town I would guess so I bet he found me a bit amusing.
-An hour and a few beers later or so when I still hadn’t figured out where to sleep the night he brought me his phone.
-It was his brother who fortunately spoke much better english than him.
+Lucky as I was, the food was delicious and he kept on talking.
+Not many foreigners in the town I would guess, so I bet he found me a bit amusing.
+An hour and a few beers later or so, when I still hadn’t figured out where to sleep for the night, he gave me his phone.
+It was his brother who fortunately spoke much better English than him.
 We chit-chatted for a while and he said his brother room for rent in his house.
 He would drive me out there whenever I want, he would drive me back in the morning and serve me breakfast.
 He asked for 7€ which I happily agreed to.

 After some more stories and clinging our glasses I went back to the dude’s restaurant.
 Off we went to a cozy little house a 10-15 minutes drive away from the city.
 His wife showed me my bed, found me a towel and off I went to the land of dreams.
 The next morning we drove back to his restaurant, and I got my breakfast as promised.
 Belly full, I said my farewells and off I went to Sarajevo.

 I did not know anything about Višegrad before my arrival but later found out that it hosts the Mehmed Paša Sokolović Bridge (1571-1577) listed on the UNESCO list of world heritage sites.
 The bridge built in 1577 is very beautiful and as can be seen from my pictures it’s possible to go up on the hill on one side to snap some nice pictures.
 The colour of the water makes the view spectacular.